brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ### Druid

 Druids are an odd mix of support, damage, and control spells, with some added utility from wildshape, making them very versatile characters.
 While their number of control spells is relatively low, they still have some excellent control options.
 At level 1, for example, Entangle is one of the best control spells and remains useful throughout the game—and it’s exclusive to Druids.
 Like Bards, Druids are often expected to be Support characters, but Druids can prepare spells each long rest, giving them far more versatility in their spell selection than a Bard or Sorcerer.
-The only real challenge for the role fit is that Druids have so many things they can do that it can be hard to decide when to use a control spell and when to do something else.
-Still, Druids are excellent Controllers that have plenty of options for wrecking an enemy party.
+The only real challenge for the role fit is that Druids have so many things they can do that it can be hard to decide whether to use a control spell or do something else.
+Still, Druids are excellent Controllers with plenty of options for wrecking an enemy party.

 Spell Options: ★★★☆☆